 Many areas in the U.S., England and Europe routinely perform prostate MRI with the PSA blood test prior to any prostate biopsy to better assess an individual’s risk for prostate cancer.
 A large Ontario study demonstrated that complications, particularly serious infection, from prostate biopsies** are on the rise.
 The use of prostate MRI with the PSA can reduce the need for unnecessary, invasive prostate biopsies.

 The Ministry of Health and Long Term Care of Ontario does not fund the use of prostate MRI for prostate cancer screening (that is prior to a prostate biopsy) for Ontarians.
-In another words, physicians cannot offer prostate MRI for men with an elevated PSA who has not had a prior biopsy under OHIP.
+In another words, physicians cannot offer prostate MRI for men with an elevated PSA who have not had a prior biopsy under OHIP.

 TAKE YOUR CONCERNS INTO YOUR OWN HANDS